picture from Svenja

 On September 2, I started a new position at UC Berkeley School of Information.
 For the next two years, I will live and work in the San Francisco Bay Area, supporting Prof. David Bamman and the Bamman Group in their exciting research on computational literary studies and cultural analytics.

-Wrapping up the LitLab project on the detection of domestic space, Jessica Monaco, Alex Sherman, Mark Algee-Hewitt, and I will present our article "Making BERT Feel at Home.
-Modelling Domestic Space in 19th-Century British and Irish Fiction" at CCLS2025 in Krakow, Poland in July.
+Wrapping up the LitLab project on the detection of domestic space, Jessica Monaco, Alex Sherman, Mark Algee-Hewitt, and I published our article "Making BERT Feel at Home.
+Modelling Domestic Space in 19th-Century British and Irish Fiction" with JCLS.
+You can find it at: 10.48694/jcls.4164.

 Upcoming or Latest Talks and Workshops